Westerford High School: History

 Noel Taylor, the first headmaster, began referring to the institution as Westerford Secondary School and in 1953 the Cape School Board recognised the name.
 In 1956 when the first pupils matriculated the school became Westerford College Schools.

 The institution enjoyed rapid growth from 29 pupils to 34 in its first year and grew further until 1959 when a new hall, named for the first headmaster, was opened as part of new school buildings for the 504 pupils and 27 staff members employed.

-Origin of School Badge

-The first headmaster, Mr Noel Taylor, is credited with the design of the school badge.
-It is said that when he paid a visit to the site, he saw the sun setting behind Devil's Peak, the light shining through the oak trees on the property.
-Based on this scene he sketched the design, which is still in use today.
-However, the badge is also very similar to nearby Oakhurst Primary School (established 47 years earlier) and the two schools share the same motto.

 Campus

 The institution is currently based on the same site as the original homestead, although no trace of the homestead remains.
 The school now has extensive facilities for use by the students, including a dedicated sports centre and AstroTurf.

 Students

 The school has approximately 900 pupils in 5 grades ranging from ages 14 to 18.
 There are roughly equal numbers of girls and boys in classes kept ideally below 30 learners.

 A Westerford Matric pupil was placed 12th in the Senior Certificate Examination results for 2005.
 The school also received a book voucher award in the Senior Certificate Awards for 2005 for achieving excellent academic results.
 The school was placed in the top 10 schools in the Western Cape with a 100% pass rate, 47% distinction and 96% matriculation endorsement rate.
 In July 2006 a Westerfordian won the national English Olympiad.

 In the final results in 2006 the school was again in the top 10 with a 100% pass rate, 46% distinction and 98% endorsement rate.
 In 2007 again the pass rate was 100%, the distinction rate 43% and endorsement rate 97%.